 5. Dispatching

-Dispatching is the warehousing process of loading and sending goods out of a warehouse.
-The dispatch process usually begins with picking the right goods for shipment.
+The dispatch process in warehouse is the loading and sending of goods out of a warehouse.
+The dispatch warehouse process usually begins with picking the right goods for shipment.
 The warehouse manager needs to make sure that all items in an order are present and accounted for before dispatching it.

 Once the items have been selected, they must be safely loaded onto delivery trucks or other transport vehicles.
 This requires proper coordination between different departments such as shipping, loading and inventory control.